 The third category is the Anchorplex system, which offers a unique, non-conventional solution to problematic wall construction sites.
-It is a retaining wall built with ANCHOR Diamond[®] products and structural backfill specified by ANCHOR Diamond, and backed by engineering support tools developed by Anchor.
+It is a retaining wall built with OldcastleTM products and structural backfill specified by ANCHOR Diamond®, and backed by engineering support tools developed by ANCHOR Diamond.

-Use of the Anchorplex system completely eliminates the need for the construction of a mechanically stabilized earth zone behind the wall facing and requires substantially less excavation than is usually necessary in geosynthetic-reinforced wall construction.
+Use of the Anchorplex system eliminates the need for the geogrid and requires substantially less excavation that is usually necessary in geosynthetic-reinforced wall construction.